blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 19. Many of the beast folk in town came after the Red Paw burned down Spice Town.
 20. A seagull feather in your hat is all you need to visit the bandit camp.

+## Quests
+These quests each represent a source of tension in the world, and should have quest hooks or a quest-giver leading the party to discover them.
+To complete a quest, the party must resolve the tension the quest provides.
+They may pursue this in any number of ways, but common situations are described for convenience.
+It is important for you to understand their intended outcome to determine success or failure, with success granting 600XP to the party.
+Common situations are listed for convenience, with their additional rewards and consequences.

+### [Q1]Posession
+Laria is a victim of demonic posession kept in the basement of the temple.
+The party may cure her by convincing Zimrol to come back to town, or by retrieving Uru's lost spellbook, or by discovering the purification potion recipe in the temple library, which all result in Laria giving her entire life savings of 15GP and 4SP to the party.
+The demons posessing Laria will agree to leave her body if they can instead infect someone of noble blood.
+Doing this will cause demon posession to run rampant in Southhaven's government, and will instigate a sequence in which Kinkade's men storm the temple and stop the inquisition.

+### [Q2]Revolution
+The Red Paw is a faction of revolutionaries attempting to replace Inglewood's feudal rule with a system of voting.
+Kinkade has a bounty on their leader's head.
+If the party overthrows Kinkade's government, the Red Paw will expel the nobility, use Kinkade's manor as a poor house, and begin a public rewriting of the law in town hall.
+Three Red Paw revolutionaries(bandit stat block) will become available to join the party for free.
+If the party captures or kills Captain Makoro, then they will be paid the 50GP they were owed by Kinkade or Guard Captain Odger.

+### [Q3]Cultists
+An insidious cult is luring citizens into the sewers at night, where they are never heard from again.
+In actuality, the cult is working on behalf of the demon king Roth'tanag, who wants to build a demon army to destroy Southhorn.
+If the party clears this cult out, they will be paid 100GP by Kinkade or Guard Captain Odger.
+If they instead convince the cult to turn on their demonic patron, they will gain access to three cultist initiate followers.

+### [Q4]Temple Basement
+Rumors persist about an old dwarven tomb containing weapons.
+Clearing this tomb offers loot.
+Returning Uru's spellbook will result in him sharing it's contents as well as offering to accompany the party on their adventures once the inquisition ends.

+### [Q5]Black Market
+The black market in Cossot's basement is run out of necessity.
+If the party removes restricted items, she'll close the black market and sell a wider selection of goods at lower price.
+If the party exposes her operation to the guards, they will get ignored.
+If they instead expose this to Kinkade, they will be awarded 50GP for providing that Cossot acts as an illegal merchant.
+This will cause the Ravshack Inn to close.

+### [Q6]Inquisition
+Inquisitor Oshin is an Omarian agent trying to direct heat away from the demon posessions by refocusing blame on outcasts in Southhorn.
+Exposing these outcasts will sentence them to death.
+If the party delays their execution, another disappearance will occur, and members of the temple will call off the inquisition.
+If the party instead kills the inquisitor or exposes him as an agent, the inquisition likewise ends.
+The Inquisitor will offer to end the inquisition in exchange for the party's aid in destabilizing Inglewood's influence in the region.

+### [Q7]herbitorium
+The herbitorium produces a variety of botanicals for medicine and war.
+The Red Paw will seek the destruction of this facility in order to prevent it from reseeding the cash crops of spice town.
+The owner, Turi, will pay 50GP for the party to confront the raiding party that keeps intercepting shipments out of Southhorn.

+### [Q8]Sisters divided
+After Southhorn fell to Inglewood, Fastrada and Hine got into a large fight over whether to join Inglewood or remain independent mercenaries.
+If the party convinces Hine to join Inglewood, her mercenaries will only be for service if the party is working for Kinkade.
+If Fastrada is convinced to join Hine in independent work, then Kinkade sentences Fastrada and her mercenaries to jail, and Inglewood's forces are spread thin in the region.
+Breaking out Fastrada's mercenaries brings them to side with the Red Paw in revolution.

+### [Q9]Diadem
+The Diadem is a precious and coveted resource.
+If stolen, Kinkade will pay 100GP to bring the vessel back.
+The Red Paw, cultists, and bandits will all offer compensation through favors(and gold from the bandits) if the party helps them take it.
+The Diadem falling out of Kinkade's hands will greatly weaken his control in policing the region and exporting goods.

+### [Q10]Bandits
+The bandit camp is guarded, and offers a haven for it's inhabitants as well as several groups of wandering bandits in the area.
+Clearing the camp will completely prevent future bandit encounters, and will be a major win for Kinkade, who will suddenly have a firm grip on the region.
+Convincing them of the Red Paw's cause will grant a group of 5 followers to the party, which will fight tooth and nail to end Kinkade's reign and allow the bandits to return to their town.
+Alternately, convincing the bandits to side with Omaria will lead to their camp being used as a staging ground for an Omarian invasion by 100 omarian.

 ```
 ################################################################################